The State of Girls Golf in USA

 Overall, these are high quality clubs that we highly recommend, especially if you are looking to customized girls golf clubs.
 Similar to USKids, they are great clubs for girls up until the time they are ready to transition into adult irons or to a light weight adult driver.

 Ping launched their Junior Prodi G clubs in the summer of 2018.
 Up until then they sold only the Ping Thrive (60" to 64" tall or approx. 12 to 14 years old) and Ping Moxie (54" to 60" tall or approx. 10 - 12 years old) sets of clubs.
-Both the Thrive and Moxie are being phased out and replaced by the Prodi G which is also available in junior left handed clubs.
+Both the Thrive and Moxie are being phased out and replaced by the Prodi G which is also available in a left hand option.

 These Ping junior golf clubs are suitable for girls and use the same advanced technology of the Ping adult clubs.
 The Prodi G are designed for junior golfers from approx. 7 to 13 years old (from 4' 5" to 5' 2" tall).
 In addition, Ping offers a one-time, no-charge upgrade to have the clubs re-shafted / lengthened, weight adjusted and re-gripped if you buy at least 5 clubs in one purchase.
 This is a nice touch since kids grow so quickly at that age!
 Effectively getting two sets of clubs for the price of one set brings the cost down somewhat, although these are still expensive at the start.